 - Beta-blockers.
 These medicines will slow down the heart rate but will not lower the thyroid hormone levels.

 Complications can occur if the condition is untreated and can lead to congestive heart failure, miscarriage, irregular heart rhythm, osteoporosis and bone fractures.

 In extreme circumstances, if symptoms suddenly worsen, it is vital to seek immediate medical attention to avoid what is known as a thyroid storm.
 This uncommon reaction can be triggered by an infection, injury or trauma and is life threatening requiring immediate medical treatment as it can cause severe dehydration and heart problems.

 In conclusion, thyroid disease can, with proper care, be easily diagnosed and treated.
 It is vital that patients adhere to the treatment guidelines given to them, to ensure effective and long term relief.

-If you would like more help and advice, please click on the link to the British Thyroid Foundation
+If you would like more help and advice, you may like to visit the website of the British Thyroid Foundation.

 For regular health updates such as this, why not sign up to our free newsletter, The Best of Friends by clicking on this link.